learn-co-curriculum/dsc-linear-algebra-and-calculus-intro/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in section 26 and why they'll be important to you as a data scientist.
+In this section, you'll learn about Linear Algebra and why it is important to its fundamentals as a data scientist.

 ## Objectives
 You will be able to: